-Pay is decent Beautiful campus Office stationary and supplies ample
+Pay is decent.
+Beautiful campus.
+Office stationary and supplies are ample.

-When you hire someone with a lot of experience on backend don't make them out pink colored buttons on some mobile app
+When you hire someone with a lot of experience on the backend, don't make them [do] pink-colored button tasks on some mobile app.

 It took a while after I applied to get back to me.
 It started with an online logic and programming assessment.
 Then, I received a phone call inviting me to an on-site interview.
 I was on their campus all day in different interviews.